 There aren’t many courtiers around these days to show us what that looks like, but Italy is full of more modern examples.

-It’s the effortlessly glamorous Italian woman spotted on an evening passaggiata, where la bella figura is everything – but would never admit how much work she puts into her appearance.
+It's the impossibly glamorous Italian woman spotted on an evening passaggiata, where la bella figura is everything, who would never let on just how much work she puts into maintaining her immaculate appearance.

-It’s the impossibly good-looking man I saw in Naples strutting catwalk-style across a piazza, designer sunglasses on, well-tailored suit jacket slung over his shoulder, and a tiny coffee cup held in one hand.
-He showed no sign of having noticed that he held the full attention of every woman on that square.
+It's the almost ridiculously good-looking man I saw in Naples strutting catwalk-style across a piazza, designer sunglasses on, well-tailored suit jacket slung over his shoulder, and a tiny coffee cup held in one hand.
+He showed no sign of having noticed that he held the full attention of every woman, and probably man, in the square.

 It’s that charming party host who never breaks a sweat and shrugs off their restaurant-style cooking as “just an old family recipe”.